mebeim/aoc/2019/README.md

 We are asked to set `program[0] = 1` and `program[1] = 12` before starting, and
 then run the Intcode program until it halts: the output will be at position `0`.

-Quite simple, we can just emuate it with a loop.
+Quite simple, we can just emulate it with a loop.
 To make it fancier, we can import [`add`][py-operator-add] and [`mul`][py-operator-mul] from the [`operator`][py-operator] module and use them instead of a chain of `if/elif`:
 `add()` is a function that takes two arguments and performs the same operation